dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.4.8 =
+* New: New setting for counting twitter shares via click on the twitter button
+* New: New setting for counting twitter shares via multiplication factor of facebook shares
+* New: Check if shortcode is used and embed assets automatically

 = 2.4.7 =
 * New: If mashshare debug mode is enabled run non-minified scripts
 * Tweak: Remove border bottom on admin settings rows
 * Tweak: Move renderhr callback function into mashshare core
-* Tweak: Show "rate our plugin" only to administrators
+* Tweak: Show "rate our plugin" only to administrators and make it more user friendly
 * Fix: Undefined var $mashsb_options['mashsharer_hashtag'];
 * Fix: Undefined var $mashsb_options['debug_mode']